XxPoggyisLitxX/better-on-bedrock-wiki/Main/BeginnersGuide/how-to-install.md

 ### PC

-To import the Add-On to your Minecraft application, once you have downloaded the Add-On from either of the links above, head to your files folder where you will see the .mcaddon file.
+To import the Add-On to your Minecraft application, once you have downloaded the Add-On from either of the links above, head to your downloads folder where you will see the .mcaddon file.

 As you can see below: